 Discover the underwater sealife on land with a sight-seeing wall art tour!
 (You can do this on your own or with a guide).
 The wall art in Isla Mujeres is beautiful, colorful, and really gives an extra feeling of tropical paradise to the atmosphere.

 Rent a golf cart and go on a wall art treasure hunt!
 The best place to start is in El Centro.
 From there, head to el Pantéon (the cemetery) for stunning artwork.
-The tour will continue to take you through the Madera Art Gallery, includes admission to the Punta Sur park and the Tortugranja turtle sanctuary (where more murals are hidden).
+The tour will continue to take you through the Madera Art Gallery, including admission to the Punta Sur park and the Tortugranja turtle sanctuary (where more murals are hidden).
 You can do all of this on your own though if you want to have a bit more flexibility.

 5. Support local women at the Women’s Beading Cooperative

 An off-the-beaten-path thing to do in Isla Mujeres is stopping by the Women’s Beading Cooperative.
-This initiative was started by local women on the island who joined their handicraft forces to creating this co-op.
+This initiative was started by local women on the island who joined their handicraft forces to create this co-op.
 The proceeds from their beading handwork directly benefit the women and their families!
 All of the jewelry is unique, handmade, and priced extremely fairly.
 You know where the work came from and it makes for an especially meaningful souvenir!

 Catch them in their shop from 9-5 pm Mon-Sat and until 3 pm on Sunday.
 Full address: Calle Paseo de Los Peces MZ 160 L5, La Gloria, 77400 Q.R.